nextauthjs/next-auth/docs/docs/getting-started/example.md

 yarn add next-auth
 ```

-:::TIP
+:::info
-If you are using TypeScript in your project, you don't need to types definition for `next-auth`.
-NextAuth has its own types definitions which has been done for you!
+If you are using TypeScript, NextAuth comes with its types definitions within the package.
 To learn more about TypeScript for `next-auth`, check out the [TypeScript documentation](/getting-started/typescript)
 :::